StephenGnoza/simple-flask-jinja-stripe/README.md

 ⭐ User pays via Stripe Checkout
 ⭐ Options selected are passed as metadata to Stripe PaymentIntent
 ⭐ You see them in the Stripe Dashboard

 ---

-## ❤️ Contributing

-PRs welcome!

-If you want to:

-✅ Add more input types (checkbox, radio, etc.)
-✅ Improve the UI (Bootstrap, Tailwind)
-✅ Add Stripe Webhooks for fulfillment

-Feel free to fork and contribute.

----